kungfoo/falcon-bms-callbacker/README.md

 Falcon BMS Callbacker allows you to invoke BMS callbacks by simply sending them as a UDP datagram.

-Given that BMS runs on the host with the IP address `192.168.1.212`, you can now invoke a callback like this:
+Given that BMS _and this program_ both run on the host with the IP address `192.168.1.212`, you can now invoke a callback like this:

 ```
 echo 'SimStepMasterArm' | nc -u 192.168.1.212 9027